Upon completion of this course, you will be able to:

 Section 1 – Course Introduction

-This section describes the objectives of the course, intended audience, prerequisites, and course agenda.
+This section describes the objectives of the course, intended audience, prerequisites, and the course agenda.

-Section 3 – Manufacturing Execution System Performance Components
+Section 3 – Manufacturing Execution System - Operations Overview

 Section 4 – System Requirements and Licensing

-This section describes the hardware recommendations, software requirements, and licensing
+This section describes hardware recommendations, software requirements, and licensing for MES Operations.

 Section 2 – Security